 I understand everyone wants to praise indie games.
 I get it, I really do.
 It’s a middle finger to the corporate world and developers can explore interesting new ideas without the weight of a watchful eye.
 A Mortician’s Tale kind of explores this exact idea, but with a funeral home.

 The game starts out well and gave me an idea of how the game would progress.
 A mortician named Rose gets a new job right out of med school at a family-owned funeral home, you slowly perform different ways to prepare bodies from embalming to cremating.
-It’s a cool concept and things started getting weird when the game walked me through every single body preparation.
-I thought I was in for a long game as I thought it would take a while to see everything the game had, thus the extended tutorial times.
+It’s a cool concept and things started getting weird when the game walked me through every single body’s preparation.
+I thought I was in for a long game as I thought it would take a wile to see everything the game had, thus the extended tutorial times.

 The story is told through emails on your computer between employees and Rose’s school friend.
 The sad morbid music painted an atmosphere I was starting to get into and the emails told me that something was going to happen.
 Of course, the tides turned when a corporation bought the funeral home and I was thinking this is when things will start picking up, but they didn’t.
 Then the game ended.
 Yeah, just like that.